Nitrux/kboot/README.md

 ### Configuration:

 `kboot` uses the directory `/etc/kboot.d` files to load kernels.
 >_⚠️ Important: The files in this directory must refer to a valid kernel (vmlinuz) and initram images (initrd.img) within the filesystem.
-Starting with Nitrux 2.9.1, the distribution puts kernel images other than the default kernel, like the signed Debian kernel, and initrd in the directory `/kboot` for better organization.
+We recommend putting kernel images other than the default kernel and initrd in the directory /kboot for better organization.
 In addition, to prevent polluting the GRUB menu._

 ### Options: